gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 deserve it?"
 I ask.

 Tears well up in her eyes.
 "No," she blubbers.
 "No, but it wasn't my idea.
 I swear, she was the one who suggested it.
-I just..."
-Whatever she is trying to say is lost in her sobs.
+I just…" Whatever she is trying to say is lost in her sobs.

 Now who was "she"?
 Her niece?
 Or the Bantangui woman?
 Let her tell me.
 "So we